pguyot/Einstein/BUILDING.md

 Continue with setting up the ROM as described in the manual.
 Enjoy.

+(BasiliskII: open `.../BasiliskII/src/MacOSX/BasiliskII.xcodeproj` in Xcode and Apple-R to run)

 Building Einstein on Linux in 64 bit
 ------------------------------------